redwarp/blog/content/image-filters/index.md

 * DirectX 11+ on Windows.
 * Vulkan everywhere.

-In the `Rust` ecosystem, `wgpu-rs` is a great library that will abstract these different backends, and allow you to write portable GPU computation code that will run everywhere (hopefully, I'm currently only trying the code on a Windows machine without a mean to really test portability).
+In the `Rust` ecosystem, `wgpu-rs` is a great library that will abstract these different backends, and allow you to write portable GPU computation code that will run everywhere (hopefully, I'm currently only trying the code on a Windows machine without a means to really test portability).

 > **Who is the target of this article?**
 >
-> Beginners in GPU programming like me with some notion of `Rust` , who like the idea of using their GPU for something else than graphics, but are mostly tinkering and wondering what they are doing at every step of the way.
+> Beginners in GPU programming like me, with some notion of `Rust` , who like the idea of using their GPU for something else than graphics, but are mostly tinkering and wondering what they are doing every step of the way.

-# Writing a simple grayscale filter
+# Creating a basic grayscale filter

 The plan is simple:
 * Take a sample image.
-* Load it to the graphic card as a texture.
+* Load it in the graphics card as a texture.
 * Apply a compute shader to calculate a grayscale version of it.
 * Retrieve the resulting image and save it to disk.

-## A few dependencies…
+## A couple of dependencies...

 Let's start with creating a new project.